Optimal Smoothed Analysis of the Simplex Method: Introduction

-Vershynin later proved in \cite{ver09} a shadow bound of $D(n,d,\sigma) \leq d^3 \sigma^{-4} + d^5 \ln^2 n$, dramatically improving the dependence on $n$ to poly-logarithmic, which is the state-of-the-art dependence of $n$ up today.
+Vershynin later proved in \cite{ver09} a shadow bound of $D(n,d,\sigma) \leq d^3 \sigma^{-4} + d^5 \ln^2 n$, dramatically improving the dependence on $n$ to poly-logarithmic, which is the state-of-the-art dependence of $n$ up to today.
 The price he paid, however, was a worse dependence on the noise parameter $\sigma$.
-Finding the optimal dependence on $\sigma$ while not loosing again on the poly-logarithmic dependence on $n$, has been the objective of smoothed analysis of the shadow vertex method follow-up work ever since.
-He found an alternative algorithm running in time $O(D(n,d,\min(\sigma, 1/\sqrt{d \ln n}, 1/d^{3/2}\ln d)))$.
+Finding the optimal dependence on $\sigma$ while maintaining the poly-logarithmic dependence on $n$, has been the objective of smoothed analysis of the shadow vertex method follow-up work ever since.
+Vershynin found an alternative algorithm running in time $O(D(n+d,d,\min(\sigma, 1/\sqrt{d \ln n}, 1/d^{3/2}\ln d)))$.
 With the two works \cite{ds05} and \cite{ver09}, there was a situation where one bound on $D(n,d,\sigma)$ had better dependence on $\sigma$ and the other had much better dependence on $n$.
 This was resolved with the work of \cite{DH18}, who proved a best-of-both-worlds bound of $D(n,d,\sigma) \leq d^2\sigma^{-2}\sqrt{\ln n} + d^{3}\ln^{1.5} n$.
 They also observed that the comparatively simple \emph{dimension-by-dimension} phase 1 algorithm of \cite{b87} could be used with an expected number of pivot steps of at most $(d+1)D(n,d+1,\sigma)$.
+The same observation had been previously and independently made in \cite{thesis/Schnalzger14}.

 The shadow bound with the current best dependence on $\sigma$ comes from \cite{hlz} and states that

 The same paper also proved the first non-trivial lower bound, stating that